GandhiCloudLab/ibm-gsi-sandbox-tiles/README.md

 #### How to create Private Catalog tiles.

-How to create private catalog and tiles are detailed explained in the below docmentation.
+How to create private catalog and tiles are detailed in the below docmentation.

 https://github.com/GandhiCloudLab/ibm-cloud-private-catalog-iam-ag